brian-ding/glowing-train/CONTRIBUTION.md

 - type of the change: feature | bugfix | translation import | technical | documentation | other
 - short description of the purpose of the PR
 - screenshots

+## Code Standard

+- You must use refit to implement your http client.
+- You must add BMW-Correlation-Id header for each http request.